evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 The MHERO I comes equipped with one sound system option:

-- **:** Features NULL speakers and delivers a maximum output of  watts.
+- **Dynaudio:** Features 16 speakers and delivers a maximum output of 500 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.